shukabh/PPRL/README.md

 - The **server** is an insurance agency holding a dataset with information about all citizens in the county.

 The researcher wants to create a contingency table showing the **average income** of HIV-infected patients by ethnicity.
 Using this framework of **homomorphic encryption**, the researcher can perform record linkage with the insurance agency's dataset and generate an **encrypted 2-way table**, which only the researcher can decrypt.

+## Input Privacy
+The server cannot see the dataset of the client and cannot even know how many matches are made from its dataset.

+## Output Privacy
+The client cannot see the attributes of single individuals or a very small number of individuals.
+The resuls are summary statistics and should not reveal any personal information.

+## Technique and threat model
+Input privacy is achieved by emplyoing homomorphic encryption.
+For output privacy as there is a possiblity of client being malicous to extract individual values the server devises a subquery size protocol which makes sure that client's queries if they turn out to be smaller than a threshold will be rejected by the server.

 ## Project Example